-- (a) This game is strictly determined with a value of 1. - (b) There are no saddle points in this matrix. - (c) There are three saddle points in this matrix. - (d) This optimal strategy for the row player in this game is to always play Row 3. - (e) This game is strictly determined with a value of 2.
+- (a) There are no saddle points in this matrix. - (b) There are three saddle points in this matrix. - (c) This game is strictly determined with a value of 1. - (d) This optimal strategy for the row player in this game is to always play Row 3. - (e) This game is strictly determined with a value of 2.